Created out of the drive shaft of an RAF Tornado Panavia RB199 Rolls Royce engine shaft is this superb unique pen holder.

-There are photo frames and photo frames and these hallmaked silver photo frames add a touch of classic quality to your photographs.
+There are photo frames and photo frames and these hallmarked silver photo frames add a touch of classic quality to your photographs.

-Made from engine parts of the Concorde is our keyring suppied with a copy of the Concorde auction certificate.
+Made from engine parts of the Concorde is our keyring supplied with a copy of the Concorde auction certificate.

 This is the Concorde keyring.
 A superb piece of metal in complex shapes and each of which is different.
 Rather than producing a conventional keyring we have tried to preserve an image of what the Concorde stands for in the keyring.
 Its not a conventional keyring but rather a piece of metal art which can be used as a keyring.
 Click on the image above to see it.
 A fine piece of historic Concorde metal utilised as a keyring rather than a keyring made out of Concorde metal.

 With gun metal finishes and Royal Navy teak is this fine historic pen.
 The teak was the last of the Royal Navys teak and when the last ship in the Navy was disposed of the teak was of no more use to the Navy.
 That vessel was the Britannia.
 We enclose it in a drawstring bag made from Royal House of Stewart tartan woven in a Yorkshire wool mill.